Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/01-Explore-Azure-Synapse.md

     ![Azure portal with a cloud shell pane](./images/DA-image55.png)

-4. In the code (replacing *datalakexxxxxxx* with the name of your data lake storage account) on the toolbar, use the **&#9655; Run** button to run the SQL code, and review the results, which should look similar to this:
+4. On the toolbar, use the **&#9655; Run** button to run the SQL code, and review the results, which should look similar to this:

     | C1 | C2 | C3 | C4 |
     | -- | -- | -- | -- |